frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-understanding.md

 When we look at them from a supernatural perspective, that\'s when we see them as God sees them.

-Understanding helps us to reverence the greatness of God, to pay him filial affection, and judge certain things rightly.
+Understanding helps us to reverence the greatness of God, to pay Him filial affection, and judge certain things rightly.

 One spiritual writer says, "Little by little, in the measure in which love grows in the soul, a person\'s mind reflects more and more the splendor of God" (M. M. Philipon, *The Gifts of the Holy Spirit*).